shubham15gupta09/-coco_ssd_tfjs/README.md

-# Issue Detected :
+# NOTE : Issue Detected !!!!
-The app becomes unresponsive sometime .
+The app becomes unresponsive sometime . <br>
 Checkut the Issues in the Repository

 # coco_ssd_objdetection